BaineGames/udacity-nd0044-p1/README.md

   $ sudo pip3 install Flask
   ```

-To start and run the local development server,
+To start and run the local development server, make sure you have postgres on with a database named fyuur.
+Update the credentials in config.py with the username and password string to use or use postgres:password assuming your local postgres has that user password set.

 1. Initialize and activate a virtualenv:
   ```